Penwood State Park

 • Metacomet / New England Trail – 3.2 miles

-• A reroute over the last couple years took the trail off a steep rocky climb and has been rerouted to a couple switchbacks and some well crafted natural rock stairs to reach the Pinnacle Overlook.
+• A reroute over the last couple years took the trail off a steep rocky climb and has been moved to a couple switchbacks and some well crafted natural rock stairs to reach the Pinnacle Overlook.
 The overlook has amazing views south to Heublein Tower and west across the Farmington River Valley.

-• Previous Section: Talcott Mountain State Park
+• Heading south: Talcott Mountain State Park

-• Next Section: Wilcox Park (unexplored)
+• Heading north: Wilcox Park

 • Yellow Trail – 1.35 miles